 The Twin Falls Generating Station is a five-unit hydroelectric station located on the Abitibi River.

-The station was built in 1922, all five generators rewound between 1982 and 1992 to increase capacity, switchgears modernized in 1999, and controls modernized in 2009.
-The original turbine runners are being replaced after 90 years of service The station presently has an installed capacity of 22 MW at a head of 16 metres.
+The station was built in 1922, all five generators rewound between 1982 and 1992 to increase capacity, switch gear modernized in 1999, and controls modernized in 2009.
+The original turbine runners were replaced in 2012 after 90 years of service.
+The station presently has an installed capacity of 27.5 MW at a gross head of 17 meters.